 Strength athletes – Training style is important for a strength athlete (In the case that science is correct about the theory of myofibril hypertrophy).
 That is why strength and power athletes can (Potentially) benefit more from myofibrillar hypertrophy training (reps of 3-6).

 A strength athlete relies on muscle density and contractile units used to recruit more muscle fibers.

-Bodybuilders – Muscle size is the goal of the bodybuilder.
-Although they can greatly benefit from myofibrillar hypertrophy, the scientific reasoning behind sarcoplasmic hypertrophy is more conducive to overall visible muscle mass.
+Bodybuilders – Muscle growth is the goal of every bodybuilder.
+Although they can greatly benefit from myofibrillar hypertrophy (and they do), the scientific reasoning behind sarcoplasmic hypertrophy is more conducive to overall visible muscle mass.

 Once again, sarcoplasmic hypertrophy has not been proven as an exact science.
 However, someone seeking size gains would benefit from a similar (Or exact) scientific theory of training in such a manner.